NikolaVekic/NikolaVekic/README.md

 ### Welcome to my GitHub!
 I'm Nikola — a Full Stack Web Developer 👋

 ## 👩‍💻 About Me:
-As a Full-Stack Web Developer, I turn your ideas into beautifully designed, high-performance web applications.
-My journey started with a curiosity about how websites work, and today, I specialize in building responsive, user-friendly websites that meet your business goals.
-Always staying on top of the latest web technologies, I’m here to help bring your vision to life and take your project to the next level.
+Software Engineer with a skill for developing high-quality responsive web applications and a strong determination for problem-solving.

+I would describe myself as resourceful in finding solutions to challenges and always having a positive outlook on things.
+My journey started with a simple curiosity about how websites work and quickly evolved into a passion for creating amazing web experiences.

 ## 🛠️ Skill Proficiency:
 **Frontend Development:** HTML5, CSS3, JavaScript (ES6+), React, Next.js Tailwind CSS, TypeScript, Shopify Liquid <br />